-In addition to creating and managing WVD host pools to create user desktops, NMM also allows you to create server VMs that can be used as domain controllers, file servers, application servers, etc. in your Azure environment.
+In addition to creating and managing AVD host pools to create user desktops, NMM also allows you to create server VMs that can be used as domain controllers, file servers, application servers, etc. in your Azure environment.

 This article will cover:

 - Managing Servers